openUC2/UC2-GIT/APPLICATIONS/APP_openSIM/Readme.md

 The created stack (i.e. TIF) need to be imported and saved as an uncompressed 8-Bit monochromatic AVI-file in order to get displayed using mplayer on the Raspberry Pi.

+The plugin is available from Marcel Müller on his [Repo](https://github.com/fairSIM/fastSIM-GratingSearch/releases).
+Download the file ```SLM_GratingSearch.jar``` and add it to the plugin directory.

+#### Matlab Programm

+The Matlab based version of the SLM Pattern generation can be found in our [fastSIM Repository](https://github.com/nanoimaging/fastSIM_GratingSearchforSLM).

 ## Further reading